hidde-jan/Blockchaingers.github.io/README.md

 2. Your team will be added to this [Organization](https://github.com/blockchaingers) by [Jelmer](https://github.com/jelmervdwijk) or [BJ](https://github.com/jelmervdwijk)

+3. Put your repo in your team in the [BlockChaingers Org](https://github.com/blockchaingers)

 3. Go to [bettercodehub.com](https://bettercodehub.com) and accept the scopes.

 4. Press play and get instant feedback on the guidelines and pick refactor candidates.